elemel/fungeoneer/chapters/knapsack.md

 []##=380.a[####
 ```

-Below is a log of walking through the smaller dungeon.
+Below is a log of walking through the example dungeon.
 Only non-zero registers are shown.
 Your location is marked `@` on the map.

 ```
 Step count: 0